WHOIGit/2021-10-27-Workshop-DataReuse/index.md

 {% comment %} See instructions in the comments below for how to edit specific sections of this workshop template. {% endcomment %}

+<h2 id="lesson_intro">Is this class for me?</h2>

+{% comment %}
+This is an INTRODUCTION to the LESSON and why the people should care about this workshop.
+Write a good pitch here.
+{% endcomment %}
+{% include data_reuse/intro_lesson.html %}

 <h2 id="general">General Information</h2>